kimyuji/EvolvingQA_benchmark/README.md

 <p align="center">
 <img src="main_fig.png" width="50%" height="50%" alt=""></img>
-<\p>

 We are plannning to upload training/evaluation & dataset construction code in the near future.
-(It's been delayed due to some issues..)
+(It's been delayed due to some issues..) <br>
 The dataset is released below: